JudySabi/JudySabi/README.md

 ![juliemahe](hero.png)

-- 💻 Developer Front-End with JavaScript, React JS and Native, VueJs
+- 💻 Developer Front-End with JavaScript, React JS and Native

 - 👯 I’m looking to collaborate with [Amandine Delavoie](https://github.com/amandine16)

-- 💬 I love beautiful things, i was graphic designer
+- 💬 I love beautiful things, i was graphic designer and i create some UI/UX Design

 - 📽️ My last project is on [Youtube](https://www.youtube.com/watch?v=b4jGgpvTX0E), or you can look with some codes [here](https://github.com/JudySabi/LisnKids) ! #LisnKids